accessibility-luxembourg/accessibilite.public.lu/content/de/raam1/glossaire.md

 #### Accessible version

 Downloadable documents whose format types are recognised as compatible with accessibility must be made accessible either directly or via an accessible version (for a downloadable document).
-The document formats recognised as compatible are :
+The document formats recognised as compatible are
-- Microsoft Office (Word 2003, OOXML) ;
+- Microsoft Office (Word 2003, OOXML);
-- Open Office Org (ODF) ;
+- Open Office Org (ODF);
-- Adobe PDF ;
+- Adobe PDF;
 - ePub/Daisy.

 PDF documents must comply with the [framework for evaluating the accessibility of documents in PDF format (RAPDF 1)](../rapdf1/index.html).